ryanmadlener/maximum-subarray-problem/README.md

 # Maximum Subarray Problem
-Project for Fundamentals of Algorithms (CS 3353) at Southern Methodist University.
+One of the projects for the *Fundamentals of Algorithms (CS 3353)* course at Southern Methodist University.
-View presentation.pdf to see the presentation.
+### Task
+Research one problem that interests you related to algorithms, and find two solutions where one solution is more efficient than the other.